acend/cilium-basics-training/content/en/docs/10/02/_index.md

 curl -k https://192.168.49.2:8443
 ```

-and also try to start an SSH session (you can cancel the comand when the passwort promt is shown):
+Also try to start an SSH session (you can cancel the command when the password promt is shown):

 ```bash
 ssh 192.168.49.2
 ```

-and the in the verdict log you should see an output similar to this.
-For the `curl` request you see that the action is set to `audit`
+In the verdict log you should see an output similar to the following one.
+For the `curl` request you see that the action is set to `audit`:

 ```
 Policy verdict log: flow 0xfd71ed86 local EP ID 671, remote ID world, proto 6, ingress, action audit, match none, 192.168.49.1:50760 -> 192.168.49.2:8443 tcp SYN
 Policy verdict log: flow 0xfd71ed86 local EP ID 671, remote ID world, proto 6, ingress, action audit, match none, 192.168.49.1:50760 -> 192.168.49.2:8443 tcp SYN
 ```

-while the request to the SSH port has action `allow`:
+The request to the SSH port has action `allow`:

 ```
 Policy verdict log: flow 0x6b5b1b60 local EP ID 671, remote ID world, proto 6, ingress, action allow, match L4-Only, 192.168.49.1:48254 -> 192.168.49.2:22 tcp SYN